The Jodhpur streets are pretty cool. Likewise, the blue color symbolizes the calming effect.

 20 Photos of Jodhpur streets for a Colorful Exploration

-The Jodhpur streets have Multicolor eye-soothing doors that will make you look and cherish for hours.
+The Jodhpur streets have Multicolor eye-soothing doors to make you look and cherish for hours.

 I am sure enough that colors will play a role in making you explore and discover more.
-Exploring the Jodhpur Streets is among the things that you can do in your 48hrs in Jodhpur.
+Exploring the Jodhpur Streets is one thing you can do in your 48hrs in Jodhpur.

-You will generate curiosity of exploring till the farthest point possible, and that’s the magic of colors.
+You will generate curiosity of exploring until the farthest point possible, which is the magic of colors.

 2. Faces Behind the Places